 HDInsight is also integrated with Hortonworks Data Platform, so you can move Hadoop data from an on-site datacenter to the Azure cloud for backup, dev/test, and cloud bursting scenarios.
 Using the Microsoft Analytics Platform System, you can even query your on-premises and cloud-based Hadoop clusters at the same time.

 This Hadoop ecosystem is a portfolio of fast-moving open source projects that are evolving quickly.
 To give customers flexibility, HDInsight has the option to deploy arbitrary Hadoop projects through custom scripts.
 This includes popular projects like Spark, R, Giraph and Solr.

-HDInsight will also include Apache HBase, a columnar NoSQL database that run on top of the Hadoop Distributed File System (HDFS).
+HDInsight also includes Apache HBase, a columnar NoSQL database that runs on top of the Hadoop Distributed File System (HDFS).
 This allows you to do large transactional processing (OLTP) of nonrelational data enabling use cases like having interactive websites or sensor data write to Azure Blob storage.